Karan-Kumar-Mishra/QR-CODE-generator/README.md

 In this software we can make QR code of text,pdf file, text file and url and many more.
-This software run GUI mode
+This software run in GUI mode

 ![Screenshot (111)](https://github.com/Karan-Kumar-Mishra/QR-CODE-generator/assets/93134411/053c75c4-3ee2-4d34-8138-e08e2f7f9278)